nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 2. The stimulus word
 3. A buffer (blank screen of 1.2 seconds)

 * The fastest way to create this is by copying screens from previous displays.
 Click the drop down arrow of a screen by the screen's name, then select "copy screen", then paste the screen by following the same process on an empty screen and selecting "paste screen."
-Make sure to rename the screens.
+Make sure to rename the screens so you know what they are.

 #### Randomized Practice Trials
 This display includes the trials with the same layout as the practice display.

 #### Randomized Practice Post
-This display will include two buttons: one button that will send the participant back to the beginning to redo the task, and another that will allow them to continue to the actual experimental task.
-Give each button a that tells you what it's purpose is (ex: "try again") and a label that tells the participant what it does (ex: "I want to practice again")
+This display will include two buttons:
+1. A button that will send the participant back to the beginning to redo the task
+2. Another button that will allow them to continue to the actual experimental task.

+Give each button a name that tells you what it's purpose is (ex: "try again") and a label that tells the participant what it does (ex: "I want to practice again")

 #### Edit the spreadsheet
 Set up the spreadsheet to have a logical flow of displays so that the instructions are first, then six randomized practice trials, and lastly the post practice display.
 Make sure that the instructions for the practice come after the instructions for the whole experiment.